-Guinea pigs are way cooler pets than I would have imagined prior to owning one.
-Tiki has only been part of our lives for two months, but she’s inspired me to make lots of new items for my Etsy store and personal use.
+Guinea pigs are way cooler pets than I would have imagined prior to owning one!.
 These cloth hay bags are something I make for sale, but I also wanted to share a tutorial for the other avid DIY-er pet owners out there.
+(Update – I actually no longer make these for sale – please enjoy the tutorial!!!)
 I’ve experimented with several different ways of making them, but the pictured version is half lined and my favorite.
 The front panel is lined so the openings have nice, finished edges, but it’s a little easier than creating a fully-lined bag (which is, by the way, a huge pain).
 The bag, as shown, is sized for a single guinea pig, but you can change the dimensions to suit several cavies, or even a bunny!

 I know it’s easier to buy a hay manger and way less expensive to shove your piggy’s hay in a toilet paper tube, but a hay sack is way more tidy than either option.
 Yes, some hay will fall out on the ground beneath the bag, but there is way less mess than the cardboard tube method.
 Additionally, most wire/wood hay mangers that hang from a cage allow hay to fall out the back and into your room!
 I don’t know about you, but I prefer to keep as much hay as possible in the guinea pig cage and off the spare bedroom floor.